Why choose this course

 High-profile guest lecturers will assist with the teaching of some of the modules.
 CES modules make maximum use of guest lecturers, drawing on the practical skills and experience of important experts from government and industry to complement the theoretical components of the modules offered.

-If you’re a full-time student, you will be able to do an industrial placement module which enables you to spend six to 12 weeks working for a company or non-governmental organisation, doing the type of work you aim to find on graduation.
+Some full-time students complete an industrial placement as one of their elective modules.
+This enables you to spend six to 12 weeks working for a company or a non-governmental organisation, doing the type of work you will aim to find after you graduate.

 Examples of organisations at which recent industrial placements have taken place include: